 The Constitutional Chamber of the Supreme Court of Justice struck down the nation's ban on marriage equality on Aug.
 8, 2018, but delayed its ruling from taking effect until May 26, 2020 (18 months after it was published in the Judicial Bulletin).
-The ruling was a direct result of the Inter-American Court of Human Rights' November 2017 marriage-equality ruling, which obligates Costa Rica and 14 other nations without marriage equality to let same-sex couples marry.
+The ruling was a direct result of the Inter-American Court of Human Rights' November 2017 marriage-equality ruling, which instructed Costa Rica and 14 other nations without marriage equality to let same-sex couples marry.
 Those nations, signatories of the American Convention on Human Rights, are Barbados, Bolivia, Chile, Costa Rica, Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru and Suriname.
-Five other signatory nations already have marriage equality: Argentina, Brazil, Colombia, Ecuador and Uruguay.
-Mexico has full marriage equality only in 18 of its 31 states and in Mexico City, the federal capital.
+Five other signatory nations have marriage equality: Argentina, Brazil, Colombia, Ecuador and Uruguay.
+Mexico has full marriage equality in 18 of its 31 states and in Mexico City, the federal capital.

 Fifteen Americas nations